openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     X sample units, Interpreter 1, e.g. collection_data_date \n[year/month/day] \n_version_number.csv, Link to cloud storage or folder path to repository

 In CEO, multiple interpreters can work on the same project at the same time.
 This makes it very easy to collect data collaboratively.
 When you later download the data, each interpreter's email address will be attached to the point they collected.
-If you use CEO-SEPAL, you cannot collect this information at the time of writing.
+If you use CEO-SEPAL, you cannot collect this information (as of the date of writing this article).

 .. _Section 4.2.3:

 Collecting data
 """""""""""""""

 After training and sample allocation, it is time to collect data.
-This can occur in the CEO-SEPAL interface (for smaller projects) or via CEO for larger or multi-user projects.
-Here, we will demonstrate collecting data in CEO to ensure compliance with SOP and oversight requiring interpreter names be collected for the points they collect, however the directions are largely the same for the CEO-SEPAL bridge.
-How to set up a CEO project is discussed in Exercise 4.1 Part 2.
+This can occur in the **CEO-SEPAL** interface (for smaller projects) or via CEO for larger or multiuser projects.
+Here, we will demonstrate collecting data in CEO to ensure compliance with SOPs and oversight requiring interpreter names be collected for the points they collect; however, the directions are largely the same for the CEO-SEPAL bridge.
+How to set up a CEO project is discussed in Part 2 of Exercise 4.1.
 How to set up a CEO-SEPAL project is discussed at the end of `Section 4.1.1`_.

 Data collection by interpreters
 +++++++++++++++++++++++++++++++